MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/ip-address-restrict.md

 To add or remove IP addresses, you must be assigned any one of the following roles:
 - Office 365 Global Administrator
-- Dynamics 365 Service Administrator.
+- Service Administrator.
 More information: [Use the service admin role to manage your tenant](https://technet.microsoft.com/en-us/library/mt793847.aspx)
-- System Administrator of the Dynamics 365 organization selected for the portal
+- System Administrator of the environment selected for the portal

 ## Add an IP address